philipschm1tt/website/src/content/blog/2024-01-07_overdoing_keyboards.md

 Unfortunately, pre-built mechanical keyboards have not always been great.
 They have mostly used stock Cherry MX switches that don't sound or feel all that good.
-Together with bad stabilizers in larger keys like the space bar that make unwanted rattling noises.
+Together with bad stabilizers in larger keys like the spacebar that make unwanted rattling noises.

 <audio controls src="/media/2024-01-07_sound_ozone.mp3"></audio>